- Academic Programs

 - 0% thereafter

-Students in the DMin program in each year normally register for the entire year prior to the beginning of the first class session in the first or second year, and during the month of September during the third year.
-Refund of tuition for withdrawals in the DMin program is given on the following basis:
+Students in the D.Min. program must register for the entire year prior to the beginning of the first class session in Year 1, and during the month of September in Year 2 and Year 3.
+Refunds of tuition for a withdrawal in the D.Min. program are assessed using the following schedule:

-- 100% refund for withdrawals completed prior to the end of the first week of an intensive format program, or the sixth week of a semester-based program
+- 100% of tuition charges for a withdrawal completed prior to the end of the first week of an intensive format program, or the sixth week of a semester-based program.

-- 50% refund for withdrawals completed prior to the beginning of the second intensive week in an intensive format program, or prior to the beginning of the second semester in a semester-based program
+- 50% of tuition charges for a withdrawal completed prior to the beginning of the second intensive week in an intensive format program, or prior to the beginning of the second semester in a semester-based program.

-- 100% refund for withdrawals completed prior to the end of the first week of the intensive, or the sixth week of the semester
+- 100% of tuition charges for a withdrawal completed prior to the end of the first week of the intensive, or the sixth week of the semester.

 Students in the DMin program in each year of the program must register for the entire year in the fall semester.
 A student who fails to register for the third or continuation year before October 1 may register only with the approval of the Director of the Doctor of Ministry program.
-A student who fails to register for the third or continuation year entirely but seeks in subsequent years to complete the written thesis and graduate will be charged the third year tuition plus any subsequent continuing year fees that apply at the rate that is in effect during the year that he or she returns to register.
+A student who fails to register for the third or continuation year and does not receive a Leave of Absence, then in a subsequent year seeks to return to the program to complete the written thesis and graduate, may be re-admitted at the discretion of the Director, but will be charged for the third year tuition plus any subsequent continuing year fees that apply at the rate that was in effect during the year or years that the tuition was due.

 Refund of payment for the CP is granted according to the following schedule: